AmeerD/AmeerD.github.io/_pages/reading.md

 Note: This is a no research paper zone, just leisure reading (and maybe a textbook or two) :)

 ## Currently Reading
-* Billion Dollar Whale, Tom Wright & Bradley Hope
+* Fierce Kingdom, Gin Phillips
 * Introduction to Linear Optimization, Dimitris Bertsimas & John N. Tsitsiklis
   * I read half of this one in an LPs course so at some point I want to read the other half

 ## The Backlog
-* Fierce Kingdom, Gin Phillips
 * The Wonder, Emma Donoghue
 * The Starless Sea, Erin Morgenstern
 * Educated, Tara Westover